SonyCSLParis/web-services/README.md

 specialized medical, Spanish, ESL, and student-friendly vocabulary.

     * (request-merriam-webster-dictionary "singer")
-      function to search for a particular token in Merriam-Webster Dictionary API.
+      function to search for a particular token in Merriam-Webster Collegiate Dictionary API.
 To search, just insert as argument the token whose definition you are looking for.

     * (request-merriam-webster-thesaurus "singer")
-      function to search for a particular token in the Merriam-Webster Thesaurus API.
+      function to search for a particular token in the Merriam-Webster Collegiate Thesaurus API.
 To search, just insert as argument the token whose definition you are looking for.

+    * (request-merriam-webster-spanish-dictionary "casa")
+      function to search for a particular token in the Merriam-Webster in the Spanish Dictionary API.
+To search, just insert as argument the token whose definition you are looking for.

+    * (request-merriam-webster-doctor-dictionary "doctor")
+      function to search for a particular token in the Merriam-Webster in the Medical Dictionary API.
+To search, just insert as argument the token whose definition you are looking for.

+    * (request-merriam-webster-learners-dictionary "singer")
+      function to search for a particular token in the Merriam-Webster Learners Dictionary API.
+To search, just insert as argument the token whose definition you are looking for.

+    * (request-merriam-webster-elementary-dictionary "singer")
+      function to search for a particular token in the Merriam-Wbster Elementary Dictionary API.
+To search, just insert as argument the token whose definition you are looking for.

+   * (request-merriam-webster-intermediate-thesaurus "singer")
+      function to search for a particular token in the Merriam-Webster Intermediate Thesaurus API.
+To search, just insert as argument the token whose definition you are looking for.

+   * (request-merriam-webster-school-dictionary "singer")
+      function to search for a particular token in the Merriam-Webster School Dictionary API.
+To search, just insert as argument the token whose definition you are looking for.

 ##### 1.3.
 Datamuse API (http://www.datamuse.com/api/?ref=producthunt):

 The Datamuse API is a word-finding query engine for developers.
 You can use it in your apps to find words that match a given set of constraints and that are likely in a given context.
 You can specify a wide variety of constraints on meaning, spelling, sound, and vocabulary in your queries, in any combination.

-    * (request-rhyme-datamuse "vice")
 Search all the tokens that rhyme with a certain token in Datamuse.

+    * (request-datamuse :related-to "duck" :start-by "b*" :limit "2") Search all tokens semantically related to a particular token and start by a given letter in Datamuse.
+Return a fixed number of results.

-    * (request-related-to-datamuse "vice")
+    * (request-datamuse :rhyme "vice")
       Search all tokens semantically related to a particular token in Datamuse.

-    * (request-rhyme-related-to-datamuse "vice" :related-to "temperature") Search a token semantically related to another particular token in Datamuse.
+    * (request-datamuse :rhyme "vice" :related-to "food") Search a token semantically related to another particular token in Datamuse.

-    * (request-adjectives-datamuse "ocean")
+    * (request-datamuse :frequent-adj "ocean")
       Search for adjectives mostly used with a particular token in Datamuse.

-    *  (request-adjectives-related-to-datamuse "ocean" :related-to "temperature") Search the adjectives mostly used with a particular token-1 and semantically related to another token-2 in Datamuse.
+    * (request-datamuse :frequent-adj "ocean" :related-to "temperature") Search the adjectives mostly used with a particular token-1 and semantically related to another token-2 in Datamuse.

-    * (request-nouns-datamuse "yellow")
-       Search the most used nouns with a particular adjective in Datamuse
+    * (request-datamuse :frequent-noun "yellow") Search the most used nouns with a particular adjective in Datamuse

-    * (request-often-follow-datamuse "drink")
-      Search all the tokens that more likely follow a token-1 in Datamuse
+    * (request-datamuse :frequent-follow "drink") Search all the tokens that more likely follow a token-1 in Datamuse

-    * (request-often-follow-start-by-datamuse "drink" :start-by "w*") Search  all the tokens that more likely follow a word-1 and start by a particular letter in Datamuse.
+    * (request-datamuse :frequent-follow "drink" :start-by "w*") Search  all the tokens that more likely follow a word-1 and start by a particular letter in Datamuse.

 ### 2. Open access APIs related to a certain area: